voucherifyio/commerce-tools-integration/README.md

 - `npm run config` - it will handle the required basic configuration in Commerce Tools:
     1. custom coupon type - needed to hold coupons codes inside cart object
     2. coupon tax category - needed for any coupon or gift card with a fixed amount discount
-    3. syncronization of products, customers and orders between Commerce Tools and Voucherify
 - `npm run test` - will run JestJs tests
 - `npm run migrate-products` - it will sync all of the products from CT to Voucherify.
     - you can add `period` argument to sync only from last X days (e.g `npm run migrate-products -- --period=5`)